 435. Invertebrate Zoology.
 (3-3).
 Credit 4.
 General biology of marine invertebrate animals; morphology, evolution and systematics.
 Laboratory will stress studies of local fauna.
-Prerequisites: BIOL 114 and 124 and junior classification in Marine Biology, or approval of instructor.
+Prerequisites: BIOL 113, 114, 123, 124, curriculum junior or approval of instructor.

-440. Marine Biology.
+- 436. Marine Biology of the Upper Texas Coast.(3-3).
+Credit 4.
+Survey of the principles of physical, chemical, geological and biological oceanography as applied to the northern Gulf of Mexico.
+Galveston Bay and adjacent offshore waters will provide examples.
+Prerequisites: Curriculum sophomore or approval of instructor. - 440.
+Marine Biology.
 (3-3).
 Credit 4.
 Introduction to biology of common organisms inhabiting bays, beaches and near-shore oceanic waters, with special reference to Gulf of Mexico biota.
 Lectures, laboratory studies and field trips will emphasize classification and economic aspects of marine organisms.
 A survey course, not intended for use in the Marine Biology curriculum.
-Prerequisites: BIOL 113, 114, 123, 124 or equivalent; approval of instructor.
+Prerequisites: BIOL 113, 114, 123, 124; curriculum junior or approval of instructor.

 450. Developmental Biology.
 (3-3).
 Credit 4.
 Principles of developmental biology and descriptive and analytical embryology.
-Prerequisites: BIOL 124 and iunior classification.
+Prerequisites: BIOL 113, 114,